Written by Amy Piser

 Chemotherapy waste must be handled carefully due to its potential for harming cellular structures.
 RCRA guidelines provide valuable information regarding the identification and classification of such waste.
 Additional information about hazardous wastes guidelines for special pharmaceutical wastes such as chemotherapy waste can be found under the Code of Federal Regulations Title 40.

-Chemotherapy waste is typically identified as belonging to either one of two categories: a trace chemotherapy waste or a bulk chemotherapy waste.
-Trace chemotherapy waste is commonly identified in IV tubing, bags, or vials of a chemotherapy drug.
-However, vials or containers that contain a substance associated with the U-listed drug list can be defined as an “empty” if residues amount to less than 3% (see section 261.7, CFR title 40).
+• Note that vials or containers that contain a substance associated with the U-listed drug list can be defined as “empty” if residues amount to less than 3% (see section 261.7, CFR title 40).

 Specific guidelines can be found under title 40 CFR, Part 262 regarding packaging, labeling, and marking of chemotherapy waste and are applicable to all generators of such waste.